segment-integrations/swift-create-xcframework/README.md

+# NOTE:

+This tool is a maintained fork of the original unsignedapps/swift-create-xcframework.
+This unlinked fork started off to add Xcode 15 support, after waiting for 8+ months for the original author to merge the PR.
+Things like the github action, and mint installation haven't been tested.
+It's currently been set up to install via `brew` or manually.
+More to come, please file bugs/PRs here.

 # swift-create-xcframework

 swift-create-xcframework is a very simple tool designed to wrap `xcodebuild` and the process of creating multiple frameworks for a Swift Package and merging them into a single XCFramework.